awan1/qmk_firmware/keyboard/ergodox_ez/keymaps/awan/README.md

 * I've modified the LED code to represent the current layer in binary.
 So with the 3 LEDs on the Ergodox EZ, I can represent 7 layers on top of the base layer.
+  * This naturally lends itself to having 8 layers that can be "active"; layers 8 and above can't be represented by the LEDs, so we should use them for temporary layers that are used in transitions or something.